kirezibana/My-HooD/README.md

 # My HooD
-this is a web application allows you to be in the loop about everything happening
+this is a web application allows you to be in the loop about everything happening in your neighborhood.
 ## Author
 Tharcissie Idufashe